 - Individual cartridges that aren’t only affordable but also easily replaceable as per requirements

 - Some people may have trust issues as far as Epson’s history is concerned.
 Epson printers have been in the limelight for day to day issues like paper jams and problems with the sheet feeder.

 - Slower when compared to the Canon Pixma Pro-100.

 3. HP Photosmart 6520: Best Commercial and Stock Printer

 The HP Photosmart 6520 Wireless Color Photo Printer is another brilliant piece of machinery from the legendary house – HP.
 Talk about the first look?
 It impresses.

-All black treatment in a clean, elegant and not so flashy avatar is what summarizes it the best.
-No unnecessary bits in the name of design to speak of.
+All black treatment in a clean, elegant, and not so flashy avatar is what summarizes it the best.
+No unnecessary bits in the name of the design to speak of.

 To this product, what actually excites is the list of features on offer.
-Wireless printing, hotspot connectivity, scanner, copier, a colored 3.45” touchscreen and a lot more.
+Wireless printing, hotspot connectivity, scanner, copier, a colored 3.45” touchscreen, and a lot more.

-What it has on offer:
+What it has to offer:

 4. HP Deskjet 9800: Best Printer for Card Making